rithuelan/Technical-Learning-Node.js/practice project/project-2/README.md

 This project provides a utility that supports:

--Uploading files from a client to a server
+- Uploading files from a client to a server

--Downloading server-side files
+- Downloading server-side files

--Real-time progress tracking during both upload and download
+- Real-time progress tracking during both upload and download

--Efficient memory usage using Node.js streams
+- Efficient memory usage using Node.js streams

--Handling large files without performance issues
+- Handling large files without performance issues

--Graceful error handling and user-friendly status messages
+- Graceful error handling and user-friendly status messages

 It is ideal for learning streams, buffers, and async programming, while creating something practical and industry-relevant.